 The COVID-19 pandemic has pushed sovereign debt to historically high levels.
 Many low-income countries and some emerging market economies are already in or at high risk of a debt crisis.
 Defaults, capital flight or forced adjustment of monetary and fiscal policies, however, could seriously undermine the economic recovery.

-Second, as the COVID-19 crisis is impacting debt sustainability in a diverse group of countries, the webinar will spotlight the steps the IMF has taken to improve its debt sustainability framework for market access countries (MAC DSA).
-The presentation will discuss the key reforms being introduced to the MAC DSA, including a new probability-based toolkit to assess sovereign risk and debt sustainability, at a critical time of rising debt vulnerabilities due to the pandemic.
+Second, as the COVID-19 crisis is impacting debt sustainability in a diverse group of countries, the webinar also spotlighted the steps the IMF has taken to improve its debt sustainability framework for market access countries.
+Manrique Saenz, IMF, presented the key reforms being introduced, including a new probability-based toolkit to assess sovereign risk and debt sustainability, at a critical time of rising debt vulnerabilities due to the pandemic.